The Commission (American Mafia): The power of the Commission

 The Navy, the State of New York and Luciano reached a deal: in exchange for a commutation of his sentence, Luciano promised the complete assistance of his organization in providing intelligence to the Navy.
 Anastasia, a Luciano ally who controlled the docks, allegedly promised no dockworker strikes during war.
-In preparation for the 1943 allied invasion of Sicily, Luciano allegedly provided the US military with Sicilian Mafia contacts.
+In preparation for the 1943 Allied invasion of Sicily, Luciano allegedly provided the US military with Sicilian Mafia contacts.
 This collaboration between the Navy and the Mafia became known as Operation Underworld.
 On January 3, 1946, as a presumed reward for his alleged wartime cooperation, Dewey reluctantly commuted Luciano's pandering sentence on condition that he did not resist deportation to Italy.
 Luciano accepted the deal, although he still maintained that he was a US citizen and not subject to deportation.
 On February 2, 1946, two federal immigration agents transported Luciano from Sing Sing prison to Ellis Island in New York Harbor for deportation proceedings.
 On February 10, Luciano's ship sailed from Brooklyn harbor for Italy.

-In 1951, conservative faction leader Vincent Mangano went missing and Albert Anastasia sided with "liberal-American faction" members Frank Costello and Tommy Lucchese.
+In 1951, Vincent Mangano disappeared, and his brother Philip Mangano was found dead near Sheepshead Bay, Brooklyn, allegedly on the orders of family underboss Albert Anastasia.
+Subsequently, Albert Anastasia sided with "liberal-American faction" members Frank Costello and Tommy Lucchese.
 The power of the Commission shifted from the "conservative-Sicilian faction" to the "liberal-American faction".

-In 1951, Vincent Mangano disappeared, and his brother Philip Mangano was found dead near Sheepshead Bay, Brooklyn, allegedly on the orders of family underboss Albert Anastasia.

 With Mangano gone, Frank Costello became the Commission leader for the "liberal faction", and Joseph Bonanno became the leader of the "conservative faction".
 The liberal faction was supported by those who were also open with working with non-Italian organizations and drugs, namely by Vito Genovese, Tommy Lucchese and Carlo Gambino (was opposed to drugs), while the conservative faction were more reserved with an older Italian tradition of honor and loyalty, namely by Joe Profaci and Stefano Magaddino.

 After a 1956 Commission meeting, the crime families of Philadelphia, headed by Angelo Bruno, and Detroit, headed by Joseph Zerilli, were added, with smaller families being formally represented by a Commission family.